Scottsboro, AL

 About Scottsboro, AL

-Scottsboro is a mid-sized city in Alabama with a population of 15,641 residents.
-The median household income is $52,949 per year, which is near the national average.
-The median age in Scottsboro is 41.3 years.
+Scottsboro is a mid-sized city located in Alabama with a population of 15,641 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $52,949 per year, which is 30% below the national median of $75,149.
+The median age of 41.3 years is close to the US median age of 38.9 years.

 How Scottsboro Ranks in Alabama